popatre/react-custom-hooks/README.md

 ### Extra

 5. Add some routing and create a route to a publishers page. `/publishers/:publisher`.
    Use your `usePublishersBooks` hook to list books by a specific publisher.
+You should also re-use the BookCard component to display the publishers books.

+6. Currently the BookCard component displays a modal of publishers books when clicked.
+This hinders our ability to reuse this component (we might want other behaviour/ not a modal to be shown, when clicked in other places).

+Refactor it so that is displays a modal when clicked on the books page, but doesn't display a modal when used in the publishers page.